uwhackweek/hackweeks-as-a-service/docs/resources/index.md

 * facilitation approaches to foster teamwork and collaboration
 * peer feedback on tutorial delivery
 * best practices for creating inclusive and welcoming event spaces

+## Funding Support

+Depending on the funding agency and level of bugetary support, some of our events include honoraria to support organizing team member's time.
+Many events also cover the costs of travel and lodging for organizing team members (for in person events).
+Contact the organizers of specific events for more details.